-Introduction to the Practice of Statistics (IPS), David S. Moore, George P. McCabe and Bruce A. Craig, 6th edition, W.H.
-Freeman, New York, 2009.
+Introduction to the Practice of Statistics (IPS), David S. Moore, George P. McCabe and Bruce A. Craig, 7th edition, W.H.
+Freeman, New York, 2012.
 There are two options for purchasing the required material:

-Option 1: (ISBN 1-4292-2532-4) This option includes all required and supplementary materials for this course in electronic form, including the textbook.
+Option 1: (ISBN 1-4292-9926-6) This option includes all required and supplementary materials for this course in electronic form, including the textbook.
 This may be a good option if you happen to have a copy of the book, or do not wish to have a hard copy, but would like access to the electronic supplements and the JMP software.
 This option must be asked for at the check-out counters in the bookstore.

-This includes the following components: (i) the WebAssign access card (which gives you access to the WebAssign online homework system for one class within a 6-month period), (ii) the StatsPortal access card (which gives you 1-year access to the electronic version of the book, with associated tools such as StatTutor, the Study Guide, the JMP Manual, and access to the JMP software).
+This includes the StatsPortal access card (which gives you 1-year access to the electronic version of the book, with associated tools such as StatTutor, the Study Guide, the JMP Manual, and access to the JMP software).

-Option 2: (ISBN 1-4292-5231-6) This option includes all materials from Option 1 above, plus a hard copy of the textbook and a CD to accompany the book (containing statistical applets, tables, data sets, supplementary material and companion chapters).
+Option 2: (ISBN 1-4292-9925-8) This option includes all materials from Option 1 above, plus a hard copy of the textbook and a CD to accompany the book (containing statistical applets, tables, data sets, supplementary material and companion chapters).